 This sort of therapy is not typically suggested by doctors, but you could advocate for yourself by presenting research to your doctor at your next appointment and asking them to refer you.
 Typically, it will be carried out by a physical therapist or a pain psychologist.
-You can also access graded exposure therapy online, through an app like Pathways Pain Relief.
+You can also access graded exposure therapy online, through an app (update Aug 2023: Pathways is now a web app!
+Start our program here) like Pathways Pain Relief.

 Graded exposure therapy truly can help you to get your life back.
 We all deserve a life that allows us to be happy and fulfilled, which allows us to experience what life has to offer without being limited; that’s not too much to ask and it is achievable if you have chronic pain.

 - Manual Therapy, Jo Nijs, Enrique Lluch Girbes, Mari Lundberg, Anneleen Malfliet, Michele Sterling, (2015), “Exercise therapy for chronic musculoskeletal pain: Innovation by altering pain memories”